PugglePay/thepugglepaydevblog/source/_posts/2015-08-12-clojurescript-from-zero-to-production-part-1.markdown

-After investigating our options, we decided that we should start a new separate project that access all relevant info from our backend via an API, then present it to the user in a nicely strucuted way.
+After investigating our options, we decided that we should start a new separate project that access all relevant info from our backend via an API, then present it to the user in a nicely structured way.

 We've also decided that we did not want to have a user account and a system of login, instead access to the page should be through one-time